Unbelievably Easy Pumpkin Craft for Kids

 Next, paint your pumpkin (we used acrylic paints) and allow it to dry.
 We placed our pumpkin on a mini paper plate but a plastic craft tray or newspaper would also work well.

-Once the paint has dried on your pumpkin, squeeze some clear school glue on (depending on the age of your child, you may want to do this step) and begin attaching the pony beads. [clickToTweet tweet=”The kids had a lot of fun gluing all the beads on and it’s great for improving fine motor skills.” quote=”The kids had a lot of fun gluing all the beads on and it’s especially great for improving those fine motor skills.”]
+Once the paint has dried on your pumpkin, squeeze some clear school glue on (depending on the age of your child, you may want to do this step) and begin attaching the pony beads.

 The children decided the pumpkins would be even more adorable by adding googly eyes (we attached them with glue but after a few days of play, they fell off and we re-attached them with hot glue), smiles, cheeks, and teeth. 🙂